perlaagomezz/Journal/README.md

  <strong>

-  Assignment </strong> operator assigns a value to its left operand based on the value of its right operand.
+  Assignment operator</strong>assigns a value to its left operand based on the value of its right operand.
 The simple assignment operator is equal (=).

 Variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.
 <strong>

 String </strong>are useful for holding data that can be represented in text form.
 <strong>

 Concatenate</strong>put things together in chains like strings in javascript.

 <strong>String Literal <s/strong>the words that are in the string not what the string is called.